 9) Bjarnafoss Waterfall

 Making our way back towards Reykjavík.
 One of my favorite areas of Iceland is the Snæfellsnes peninsula.

 Bjarnafoss is on the southern side of the peninsula, just off the main road.
 A trail from the parking lot provides various angles of the waterfall.
 The walk most of the way is easy.
 However, as you get closer, the trail gets steeper.
 Don’t worry, no matter where you stop, it’s a great view.

 10) Kirkjufellsfoss Waterfall

 On the north side of the Snæfellsnes peninsula is Kirkjufellsfoss.
 Kirkjufellsfoss, the waterfall, isn’t really known outside of Iceland.
 However, the beautiful Kirkjufell, the mountain behind the falls, is famous for being “the mountain like an arrow head” north of the wall in Season 7 of HBO’s Game of Thrones.

 Many iconic scenes from the series were filmed in Iceland.
 As you make your way around, you’ll recognize several key locations, like the entrance to The Vale, and Jon and Ingrid’s love cave.

 My Pick For Most Photogenic Iceland Waterfall & Map

-Every waterfall on this list is spectacular, but Haifoss (#3) with gorgeous Granni in the background is my favorite Iceland waterfall.
-We sat on the ledge across from the falls for at least an hour as we had lunch and enjoyed the day.
+Every waterfall on this list is spectacular, but Haifoss (#3) with gorgeous Granni in the background is my favorite waterfall in Iceland.
+We sat on the ledge across from the falls for at least an hour as we had lunch and enjoyed the once in a lifetime view.